SepidehMiralai/chat-react/README.md

 # chat-react
 This is the front end of a chat application with react.
-The back end of this app is in another repo `chatapi`.
+The back end of this app is in another repo `chatapi`.\
+Uses:
+* react
+* react-actioncable-provider